-- Assignments are online.
-Homework will be due weekly.
-I will indicate which problems are to be turned in each week. - No late work will be accepted. - You should work with other students and share your ideas as part of our course community.
+- Assignments will be given regularly. - No late work will be accepted. - You should work with other students and share your ideas as part of our course community.
 However, you should not let your collaboration devolve into letting someone else do all the "hard parts" and then copying their answers. - Four Rules for Assignments: - Don't talk to anyone about the problems until you have made a genuine effort to solve them yourself. - You must write up the solutions on your own. - For each problem, write the names of any other people (students, tutors, etc) with whom you shared ideas. - You may not search the internet for solutions to problems.
-We will use our creativity, course texts, and peer collaboration as our tools. - I am always available for you to ask questions and get help on the homework or boardwork.
+We will use our creativity, course texts, and peer collaboration as our tools.